poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 You can add a screentime password onto your phone and apply it to certain apps during certain time periods.
 I have downtime scheduled from 9am-7pm.

 ![Screentime](/assets/posts/2021-08-18-21-addictive-tech/Screentime2.png)
-<sub><sup>Screentime settings, TIL that grayscale doesn't show in screenshots. <sub><sup>
+<sub><sup>Screentime settings.
+TIL that grayscale doesn't show in screenshots. <sub><sup>

 The nice thing about scheduled downtime is that I can still access my apps with limits, I just need to enter a password and approve it for a set amount of time (15 minutes, an hour, all day).
 Yes, sometimes this is annoying, and yes, I bypass my limits regularly.
 But I find that at least half the time when I open an app to use it, I see the restriction and close my phone.
 These moments are worth the occasional inconvenience.

-To turn this on go to
+To turn on Down Time go to:
  - Settings > Screen Time > Downtime

-I also have app limits set for things like Chrome and Instagram
+I also have permanent app limits set for things like Chrome and Instagram:
 - Settings > Screen Time > App Limits

 Lastly, I find that changing my screen time password every month helps me stay aware.
 The more comfortable I am with the 8 buttons it takes to open Instagram, the less helpful this is.

 ## Hide your phone

-I find that if I can see my phone, it can distract me just a little bit.
+I find that if I can see my phone, it can still distract me.
 If I'm doing important/urgent work, then this isn't a problem, but if I'm in a highly procrastinatory mood then my brain is in total flight-from-responsibilities mode.
 So, I take my phone and chuck it onto the couch.
 Or I put it in my silverware drawer.
 Sometimes I put it in the bathroom, and if it's really bad, I put it in a first class envelope with my return address and drop it in the nearest mailbox (it'll come back eventually, right?)

-I'm kidding on the last part, but I'm serious when I say that this is plain and simple the most effective strategy.
-The hard part is remembering that you're happier with addictive technology away from your working environment.
+I'm kidding on the last part, but I'm serious when I say that this is plain and simple the most effective strategy when you're trying to achieve deep work.

 Sadly, sometimes with my phone in the other room, I still waste my own time on my computer.
 The fucked up part about technology is that it makes it all too easy to avoid work.
 Laziness is rewarded with dopamine hits, and I rarely need to break through the wall of procrastination.

-Because of this, I've worked to implement similar strategies on my computer, so that I can own more of my time.
+Because of this, I've worked to implement similar strategies on my computer, so that I can own more of my time and force myself to work.

 ---

 # Computer Adaptations

 Phone's are more addictive, but I need to use my laptop daily for my job.
-And, since I believe maintaining two separate computer environments is a waste of time, I also use my work computer for most leisure activites (reading the news, watching Netflix, building my personal site).
-The downside of this dual-usage is that I can slip into misuse patterns during work that I have developed outside of work.
+And, since I believe maintaining two separate computer environments is personally not a good use of my time, I also use my work computer for many leisure activites (reading the news or watching Netflix)[^1].
+The downside of this dual-usage is that I can slip into Mis-use Pattners during work that I have developed outside of work.
 The boundaries blend.

 What are the patterns I have sought to eliminate on my computer?
 Primarily, I'm looking to eliminate mindless patterns: going on Reddit when motivation slips or boredom strikes.
-I don't care to go so far as to remove any *possibility* of a  distraction - sometimes I do want to go on Reddit.
+I don't care to go so far as to remove any *possibility* of a distraction - sometimes I want to browse Reddit, or I need a break.
 Just not when my primary goal is to get my tasks done for the day.

-What are my goals here?
+What's the goal then?
 Primarily, I want to remove *immediate* access from sites that I've identified as dopamine hits, and do my best to block *unwanted* solicitations from these sites.
 Solicitations are things like ads and feeds.
 Dopamine hits can really be anything, and require a bit more introspection.

 Most of these tools involve Chrome extensions, because I personally use Chrome with a 3rd party search as default.
-Plenty of articles have been written about the pro's and con's of alternative browsers, such as these [qkz], however I still haven't yet made the jump.
+[Plenty of discussion](https://news.ycombinator.com/item?id=26765493) is out there about the pro's and con's of switching, however I still haven't yet made the jump.

+Let's get started!

 ## Chrome extensions